aymanghadri/aymanghadri/README.md

 - 👋 Hi, I’m Ayman GHADRI
-- 👀 I’m interested in Data Analysis and Big Data
+- 👀 I’m interested in Mangement controlling, Data Analysis and Big Data
 - 🌱 I’m currently learning SQL and some other program languages like : Python & Java Script.
 - 😄 Pronouns: Ayman
-- ⚡ Fun fact: I like playing Chess
+- ⚡ I like playing Chess

 <!---
 aymanghadri/aymanghadri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.